 To appeal to the High Court from the Court of Criminal Appeal, an applicant must first obtain special permission from the High Court.
 There is no automatic right to have an appeal heard by the High Court and this means special leave by the demonstration of exceptional reasons must be obtained.

-This is a highly complex process and requires merit advice and an experienced legal team.
-Uther Webster & Evans has highly experienced Solicitors that can assist to provide advice and obtain results.
+This is a highly complex process and requires merit advice and an experienced legal team of both solicitors and barristers.